 Schindler Aided The Nazi Invasion Of Poland

-At this time, Schindler was a notable member of the Nazi Party, having developed solid relationships with several Nazis after utilizing their interests to avoid the death penalty in Czechoslovakia.
+At this time, Schindler was a notable member of Hitler's party, having developed solid relationships with several SS members after utilizing their interests to avoid capital punishment in Czechoslovakia.
 Many Jewish survivors recalled the swastika badge Schindler boasted on his coat collar.

 Schindler's List Was Actually Nine Separate Lists Penned By A Jewish Man

 "Oskar Schindler convinced German authorities his [enamelware] factory was vital and that he needed trained workers.
 But Schindler did not author or dictate the list of who would go on the transport."

 The famed list was actually comprised of nine different lists made over the course of several years, compiled largely by a Jewish man named Marcel Goldberg, a reportedly corrupt member of the security police.
 Schindler allegedly suggested names for the lists, but was largely unaware of which people he was saving.
 The author of the final five lists is unknown.

 Schindler Was In Prison When The List Was Written